dmbarbour/wikilon/docs/AwelonLang.md

 Words rewrite into their evaluated definitions.
 However, words will not rewrite unless doing so leads to further progress.
 There is no benefit in rewriting a word if it only leads to the inlined definition.
 This rule is called lazy linking.
 If a word is undefined, it will not rewrite further.

-Awelon does not strongly specify evaluation strategy.
-Order of evaluation may be a heuristic mix of lazy, eager, parallel.
-Awelon's rules are confluent.
-Modul

-If evaluation halts early, e.g. due to debug breakpoints or quota limitations, the rendered program state may even expose ad-hoc optimizations.
-However,

-modulo use of annotations, the result of evaluation will not vary based on the o

-However, developers should be able to guide evaluation strategy by use of annotations.
+Evaluation strategy is unspecified, and the default may be a heuristic mix of lazy, eager, and parallel.
+However, all evaluation orders should lead to the same result.
+Only if evaluation is halted early (on breakpoint or quota) should we observe evidence of the orderings and optimizations used.

 ## Value Words